EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI

 \section{Introduction}

 Datasets are fundamental to research, yet annotation errors can undermine model reliability \cite{aqua}, highlighting the need for high-quality data in trustworthy Natural Language Processing (NLP) systems \cite{klie2024analyzing,10534765,weber-genzel-etal-2024-varierr}.
-Human Label Variation (HLV, \citealt{plank-2022-problem}) refers to the plausible variation in annotation, where multiple labels can be assigned to a single instance.
+Human Label Variation (HLV, \citealt{plank-2022-problem}) refers to plausible variation in annotations, in which multiple labels can be assigned to a single instance.
 HLV has gained significant attention, particularly for Natural Language Inference (NLI) \cite{pavlick-kwiatkowski-2019-inherent, nie-etal-2020-learn}, where multiple plausible labels (Entailment, Neutral, or Contradiction) can be valid for the same premise-hypothesis pair \cite{jiang-marneffe-2022-investigating, jiang-etal-2023-ecologically, jayaweera2025disagreement}.
-While HLV better reflects real-world ambiguities, it also introduces a challenge: annotation errors may be obscured within the variation.
+While HLV better reflects real-world ambiguities, it also introduces a challenge: annotation errors may be obscured by the variation.

 Many approaches for annotation error detection (AED) have been introduced in previous research \cite{klie-etal-2023-annotation, weber-plank-2023-activeaed, weber-etal-2024-donkii,bernier2024annotation}, but to our knowledge, \citet{weber-genzel-etal-2024-varierr} is the only work that explicitly focuses on separating errors from HLV.
-They propose a two-round error detection procedure in which expert annotators first provide labels with explanations and then reassess their reasoning after reviewing the full set of label and explanations from multiple annotators.
-For each annotated NLI label, if the annotators do not validate any of the supporting explanations in the second round, the label is considered erroneous.
+They propose a two-round error detection procedure in which expert annotators first provide labels with explanations and then reassess their reasoning after reviewing the full set of labels and explanations from all the annotators.
+For each annotated NLI label, if the annotators do not validate their own previously written explanations in the second round, the label is considered erroneous.
 Previous studies typically introduce artificial noise by randomly flipping labels \cite{zheng2021meta,jinadu-ding-2024-noise}, but these synthetic errors are often easily identifiable \cite{larson-etal-2019-outlier}.
 In contrast, by leveraging self-validation, \varierr{} captures naturally occurring errors and enables a more realistic evaluation of error detection.

 However, a key limitation of this approach is its reliance on human experts to generate and validate explanations, both resource-intensive and difficult to scale.
 Fortunately, recent work \cite{chen2025rosenamellmgeneratedexplanations} shows that LLM-generated explanations are comparable to humans in approximating label distributions in NLI, suggesting the potential to extend the VariErr framework to an LLM-based pipeline.